 - Fatal family insomnia.

-This rare condition affects the way your brain “talks” to one side of your face, including one of your eyes.
+This rare condition affects how your brain “talks” to one side of your face, including one of your eyes.
 It can make one of your pupils smaller than the other.

-You can inherit it from your parents, or it can happen after a neck injury or neck surgery.
+You can inherit it from your parents or happen after a neck injury or neck surgery.

-You can also get it if your chest, neck, or brain is not formed properly.
+If your chest, neck, or brain is not formed correctly, you can also get it.
 Sometimes children get it if they have a rare type of cancer called neuroblastoma or a tumor in another part of their body.

 Horner syndrome may not cause other symptoms, or you could have problems such as: